DUNE/computing-papers/README.md

-# computing-papers
+# DUNE computing papers
-A collection of DUNE papers related to computing and computational techniques
+A collection of conference proceceddings and contributions related to DUNE computing